 Company Overview: Assurant

 Founded in 1969, Assurant branched out into the health industry in the early 1980's.
 It is based in New York, with offices in four states, as well as in several countries abroad.
 Assurant covers over a million citizens in the US and is represented by over 200,000 agents nationwide.
 They are known for pioneering the Health Savings Account in the late 20th century.
 Assurant is an A.M.
 Best “A” (Excellent) rated insurer.
+Click Here for Contracting.

-Company Overview: UHC Golden Rule
+Company Overview: UHONE / Golden Rule

 Golden Rule Insurance Company has provided insurance policies for over 65 years and is notable for being instrumental in providing the first Health Savings Account (HSA) plans in recent years.
 Based in Indiana, the company was bought by UnitedHealthcare in 2003 who provide their policies but are noted for their high quality customer service and care.
 A.M.
 Best also offered them an “A” (Excellent) rating.
+Click Here for Contracting.
+12% Contract for agents - Highest in Industry.

 Company Overview: Humana